Culture of Morocco: Movies in Morocco

 Some directors have set films in Morocco.
 In 1952 Orson Welles chose Essaouira as the setting for several scenes in his adaptation of Shakespeare's "Othello", which had won the Grand Prix du Festival International du Film at that year's Cannes Film Festival.
 In 1955, Alfred Hitchcock directed The Man Who Knew Too Much and in 1962, David Lean shot the Tafas Massacre scene of Lawrence of Arabia in the city of "Ouarzazate", which houses Atlas Studios.
 Aït Benhaddou has been the setting of many films.
-The film Hideous Kinky was filmed in Marrakech.
+The film Hideous Kinky was filmed in Marrakesh.